joinpursuit/AC_4_Web/units/html/lessons/fetch/promises_update.md

 ```

 The `.then` takes in two optional arguments.
-The first arguement is a function that will be fired upon the promise succeeding, the second arguement is the function that will be fired upon the promise failing.
+The first argument is a function that will be fired upon the promise succeeding, the second argument is the function that will be fired upon the promise failing.

 The arguments to `then` are option and  `catch(failureCallback)` is short for `then(null, failureCallback)`. `catch` is the way we typically deal with error handling.
 You'll most often see a promise chain with multiple success calls and then just the one `catch` at the end.

 ### Constructor Function
-Although you will most likely already be dealing with asynchrounous calls that return promises, it is possible to create your own promise with it's constructor function.
+Although you will most likely already be dealing with asynchronous calls that return promises, it is possible to create your own promise with it's constructor function.
 To do this you write new Promise and then pass in a callback function.
 That callback function will take in two arguments (each of which will be a function), one for resolve, and one for reject.
-Here's an exmaple of what that might look like:
+Here's an example of what that might look like:

 ```js
 let promise = new Promise(function(resolve, reject) {